HomeSustainabilityGovernanceCorporate Governance

 Major Meetings Held

-Committees No. of times held Presence of independent officers Overview
+Committees No. of times held Independent officer Attendance Overview

-Executive Committee 15 The Executive Committee consists of all internal directors and managing executive officers and makes decisions on important matters other than those that are to be decided by the Board of Directors in accordance with the Companies Act.
+Executive Committee 15 The Executive Committee consists of all internal directors and managing executive officers, excluding the Chairman, and makes decisions on important matters other than those that are to be decided by the Board of Directors in accordance with the Companies Act.
 A standing corporate auditor attends the Executive Committee meetings.
-Although the independent directors and independent corporate auditors do not attend these meetings, the Corporate Planning Department reports regularly to the independent directors (weekly in principle), and a liaison meeting is held for independent corporate auditors (weekly in principle), where the standing corporate auditors report on the details of important meetings such as the Executive Committee and share information and assist them in the execution of their duties.
+Although the independent directors and independent corporate auditors do not attend these meetings, the Corporate Planning Department reports regularly to the independent directors (weekly in principle).
+A liaison meeting is held for independent corporate auditors (weekly in principle), where the standing corporate auditors report on the details of important meetings, such as the Executive Committee, and share information and assist them in the execution of their duties.

 Changes in Governance